rdalen/Boxify/docs/pcb-library.md

 # ⚙️ PCB Configuration vs. Enclosure Configuration

-PCB type selection and orientation may be exposed through **PS Enclosure**, but the underlying PCB definition remains owned by the PCB Library.
+PCB Type selection and orientation may be exposed through **PS Enclosure**, but the underlying PCB definition remains owned by the PCB Library.

 For example: